Skip to main content

 4. Paladin

-The best D&D class for beginners that want to do a bit of everything
+For beginners that want to do a bit of everything

 Specifications

-Available in: Basic Rules / Player's Handbook
+Available in: Basic Rules/Player's Handbook

 Do you, like Miley, enjoy the best of both worlds?
-Then playing a Paladin will likely take your fancy.
+Playing a Paladin will likely take your fancy.
 Although they gain magical power from the deity they worship, they're a fighter first and can usually be found wrapped in heavy armor.
 This emphasis on combat means that you don't need to worry too much about memorizing spells; Paladins have a shorter list at their disposal than most spellcasters, so it's much easier to follow.

 With all this in mind, it may not come as a surprise that they traditionally sit at the opposite end of the scale to Warlocks – it's common for them to be portrayed as law-abiding heroes with a strong sense of justice.
 Nevertheless, it's worth pointing out that there are plenty of gods in the pantheon better known for evil deeds than good ones…

-Speaking of gods, a Paladin's religious background offers a great way to get into the lore of Dungeons and Dragons.
+Speaking of gods, a Paladin's religious background offers a great way to get into the lore of Dungeons & Dragons.
 Because their powers are bestowed upon them by one of the many deities in D&D's pantheon, they provide a glimpse at the world beyond simple adventuring.

 5. Ranger

-The best D&D class for beginners who prefer to keep their distance
+For beginners who prefer to keep their distance

 Specifications

-Available in: Basic Rules / Player's Handbook
+Available in: Basic Rules/Player's Handbook

 Not that you'll 'just' be a glorified archer.
 As a Ranger, you also have access to a small list of spells.
 The most common of these is Hunter's Mark, and it allows you to deal extra damage whenever you hit the targeted creature with an attack.